Dynamics, data and reconstruction: Orbits

 So a morphism between two $\DSMO$ objects is a re-parameterization of the phase space which preserves the initial points as well as the measurements.
-We shall see in the next two sections that dynamical systems related this way would yield timeseries such that the information content of one is included in another.
+We shall see in the next two sections that dynamical systems related this way would yield time series such that the information content of one is included in another.
 We have so far derived the nodes $\DS$, $\DSM$ and $\DSMO$ of the figure in \eqref{eqn:outline:1}.
+The category $\DSMO$ may be interpreted as a comma category

 There is a natural inclusion of $\DSM$ into $\DSMO$ :